 For many years, IKEA has partnered with businesses, governments, social groups and non-governmental organisations to fight forest degradation and deforestation and increase the volume and availability of wood from responsibly managed forests both for our own supply chain and beyond.
 We are on a journey to improve global forest management and make responsible wood sourcing the industry standard, contributing to building resilient forest landscapes and improve biodiversity.

 What is solid wood?

 Solid wood is one of our favorite materials and is part of our Scandinavian heritage.
 It is also a timeless material with many uses.
-Regardless of the wood species, it is durable, beautiful, renewable and recyclable.
+Regardless of the tree species, it is durable, beautiful and renewable.
 We strive to use this raw material as smartly and efficiently as possible to avoid waste – and we also invest in facilities and logistics so that we can increase the use of recycled wood.
-This way, every tree is put to good use that little extra.